On the Power of Finite Ambiguity in B\"uchi Complementation: Preliminaries

-As we will see in Section~\ref{sec:reduced-run-dag}, all these runs can be represented as a run DAG, depicted in the bottom part of Figure~\ref{fig:exampleNBW}: for the word $w = b^{\omega}$, the corresponding run $\run_{r}$ is the bottom one; the runs $\run_{j}$ follow the bottom for $j$ steps, then take the transition from $\vertex{q_{2}}{j+1}$ to $\vertex{q_{1}}{j+2}$ and continue forever on the top run, by following the dashed arrows. \end{markedexample}
+As we will see in Section~\ref{sec:reduced-run-dag}, all these runs on the same $\omega$-word $w$ can be represented as a run DAG; one instance is the one depicted in the bottom part of Figure~\ref{fig:exampleBA}: for the word $w = b^{\omega}$, the corresponding run $\run_{r}$ is the bottom one; the runs $\run_{j}$ follow the bottom run for $j$ steps, then take the transition from $\vertex{q_{2}}{j+1}$ to $\vertex{q_{1}}{j+2}$ and continue forever on the top run, by following the dashed arrows. \end{markedexample}